Chesapeake Beach Railway: Operations

-In the early years, trains left Hyattsville and used B&O tracks to Chesapeake Junction, where Minnesota Avenue NE and Nannie Helen Burroughs Avenue NE meet in the Deanwood neighborhood.
-Then it traveled out of the District on the abandoned right-of-way of the Southern Maryland Railroad.
+In the early years, trains left Hyattsville and used B&O tracks to Chesapeake Junction.
+Then it traveled out of the District on the once-abandoned right-of-way of the Southern Maryland Railroad.
 It exited D.C. at Seat Pleasant, where it met with the Washington, Baltimore and Annapolis Electric Railway at a stop called District Line.
 From there, it went through Upper Marlboro, passing over the PRR (Pope Creek Branch), and then on to Chesapeake Beach.

 On July 7, 1913 their agreement to use B&O tracks ended and afterwards all CB passenger trains ended their runs at the Seat Pleasant trolley terminal called "District Line."
 Chesapeake Junction remained the railroad's primary freight interchange, but the railroad's rural territory produced little freight.
 The junction grew steadily more important after the building of the Benning power plant in 1906.

 Coal destined for the Benning power plant was at first moved into the plant by electric locomotives operating over the tracks of WREC and its successor, Capital Transit.
 They transferred from the B&O on about three blocks of the CBR tracks from Chesapeake Junction to the connection to the streetcar and then along the streetcar line past Kenilworth Junction to the plant.
 The plant was the central power facility for the onetime Washington Railway & Electric Company, the largest of the city's two street railway companies.
 Later it was inherited by Potomac Electric Power Company and progressively expanded over the years as the city's major generating plant.
 The streetcar company handled all plant switching and interchange with its own electric locomotives.
 To avoid the necessity for the CB to switch the cars over the three block stretch between B & O and the trolley interchange, CBR made an agreement in 1919 to allow B & O locomotives to use their track, paying CBR a per-car charge.
 So the whole operation was carried out on the track of three companies using B&O and then streetcar locomotives.